 Disneyland Paris One Day Guide

-- On arrival head to Main St USA to explore the Discovery and Liberty Arcades
+- When you arrive at Disneyland Paris head to Main St USA to explore the Discovery and Liberty Arcades

-- Casey Jr. – le Petit Train du Cirque (ride) – Fantasyland
+- Another big hit with young children is the Casey Jr. – le Petit Train du Cirque (ride) in Fantasyland.
+The queue times can be quite short too.

-- Le Pays des Contes de Fées (ride) – Fantasyland
+- Your next stop is Le Pays des Contes de Fées (ride) also in Fantasyland

-- Mad Hatter’s Tea Cups (ride) – Fantasyland
+- Alice in Wonderland fans will also insist on a visit to the Mad Hatter’s Tea Cups (ride) in Fantasyland

-- Aim to get lunch at 11.45am to beat the queues
+- Aim to go for lunch at Disneyland Paris at 11.45am to beat the queues as wait times can escalate quickly

-- Mickey Presents “Happy Anniversary Disneyland Paris – Fantasyland (check show times)
+- You will not want to miss Mickey Presents “Happy Anniversary Disneyland Paris – Fantasyland – check show times via the app to fit this into your itinerary

 - Alice’s Curious Labyrinth (activity) – Fantasyland